-In Virginia, “child custody” means the legal responsibility for the care and control of a child who is under 18.
+In Virginia, “child custody” refers to the legal responsibility parents and guardians have for the care and control of a child who is under 18.

 If you are fighting for custody of your children, you’ll want to convince the judge that it’s in the best interest of your children for you to make legal decisions on their behalf.

 Further, you’ll want to show that living with you will give them the best quality of life.

 In this article, we’ll cover eight helpful tips which will help you meet both of these goals in your child custody case.

 Sometimes it’s hard to know which documents and records are relevant in court and which ones aren’t.

 Your attorney will help you sift through this information, but there are a few specific things they’ll look for that you should document: